 In 1963, following the assassination of President John Kennedy, Elijah Muhammad instructed his followers to refrain from making public statements.
 He was concerned that any inflammatory statements could be used by the racist U.S. government to repress the NOI.
 But Malcolm could not resist demonstrating his disposition towards the rulers.

-A portrait I made of Malcolm X. It is 24″X 36″, acrylic paint on canvas.
+One of my works depicting the image of Malcolm X. It is 20″X 24″, acrylic paint on canvas.

 Diverging politics